Nic30/hwtLib/README.md

 sudo pip3 install hwtLib
 ```

-Any component can be exported as IPCore using Packager class from hwt or as pure code by toRtl().
+hwtLib is the library of hardware components for hwt framework.
+Relation of hwt and hwtLib is similar as C and stdlib relation.

+Any component can be exported as IPCore using Packager class from hwt or as HDL code by toRtl().
 Target language is specified by keyword serializer.

 ```python
 #!/usr/bin/env python3
 # -*- coding: utf-8 -*-